Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences: Implementation and training details

 \paragraph{nuScenes dataset.} The nuScenes dataset \cite{nuScenes} features a detection range of 54 meters along the X and Y axes, with a vertical range of $[-5m, 3m]$, and uses mean average precision and nuScenes detection score (NDS) averaged across all classes as the main metrics. mAP is averaged across the distance thresholds of $0.5m, 1.0m, 2.0m,$ and $4.0m$.
 NDS is an average of mAP along with true positive evaluations of translation, velocity, orientation, scaling and attribute errors.
 We follow the official 10-class setting, including vehicles, barriers, and traffic participants.
 Our voxelization uses a uniform voxel size of $(0.25m, 0.25m, 0.25m)$ and detection range of $[-54m, 54m]$ along the X and Y axes.
 We use the Adam optimizer with a one-cycle learning rate schedule, setting a maximum learning rate of $1.5e-3$, a weight decay of $0.01$, and gradient clipping of $10$.

 \paragraph{Model implementation.} We use the open-source OpenPCDet \cite{openpcdet} codebase to build our model.
 For our feature encoder we tweak the dynamic \cite{DynamicVFE} VFE to support cylindrical coordinates, calculating cylindrical voxel sizes to output a voxel grid of shape $(468, 468, 32)$ along the $(r, \theta, z)$ axes respectively.
 We build our own 3D backbone using the Mamba code provided by \cite{mamba, voxelmamba}, and use the 2D backbone from \cite{PointPillar} and the detection head from \cite{CenterPoint}.
 To maintain comparability with previous methods we use the same training schedule of 24 epochs for Waymo Open \cite{Waymo} and 30 epochs for nuScenes \cite{nuScenes}.
 Our training on the full Waymo and nuScenes datasets are conducted on 8 H200 GPUs with total batch size of 24 and 16 respectively, and our ablation studies are conducted on 1 H200 GPU with batch size 3 and 2 respectively.
+Additionally, pseudocode of the forward pass of the PHiM block is provided in Alg. \ref{alg:phim}, and actual code implementations for PHiM, the sector feature buffer and our streaming training data simulation has been attached in the code supplement.

 \paragraph{Hyperparameters.} For our 3D backbone, we use an input model dimension of 128 and tensor shape of $(468, 468)$.
 We use 6 PHiM blocks with strides $[1, 1, 1, 2, 1, 4]$ and kernel size $[3, 3, 3, 3, 3, 5]$ for the decomposed downsampling layers.
 We keep hyperparameters for the 2D backbone and detection head the same as \cite{voxelmamba}.